carmenrobres/portfolio/docs/Year2/07-OpenSource.md

 ### Licence
 This project is released under the **MIT License**, allowing users to use, modify, distribute, and share the project freely, as long as proper attribution is provided.

 ## Reflection

+I found the course really interesting, but we spent too much time adjusting and adapting a file instead of actually exploring what we could do with it.
+For example, most of our time went into making the prototype, and then adapting the materials to make it work.
+My main takeaway from this course is that adapting someone else's file is not always the best approach.
+You end up spending more time analyzing and understanding what they did instead of creating something from scratch.
+Additionally, we were completely dependent on one 3D printer, and since our entire project relied on 3D printed parts, it slowed down the process significantly.

+I would have liked to explore material resistance more and how to improve it.
+While it was a valuable experience to build and prototype something, I wish we had spent more time on the testing part.
+I think prototyping is more fun if you test, fail and fix instead of only prototyping one thing and expecting it to work (which never happens).
+But well, it was also fun to see how to turn fibers to fabrics <3